 Draft revision Recommendation ITU-R BT.2073-0 Doc.
 6/78

-Use of high efficiency video coding (HEVC) standard for UHDTV and HDTV broadcasting
+Use of high efficiency video coding (HEVC) for UHDTV and HDTV broadcasting

 HEVC is considered as a basic compression method for UHDTV systems.
 As а part of the HEVC specifications, the HDR mode (named as extended dynamic range) is included in Recommendation ITU-T H.265 with relevant service information fields.